-Regular academic standing is granted to applicants who have acceptable character recommendations, are 17 years of age by August 30 of the year they plan to begin, and who meet one of the following criteria:
+Regular academic standing is granted to applicants who have acceptable character recommendations, are 17 years of age by August 30 of the year they plan to begin and who meet one of the following criteria:

-- Are a graduate from an approved high school or academy with a grade point average (GPA) of at least 2.5. - Have a General Educational Development (GED) certificate with an average standard score of 50 on each of five tests and with a standard score of not less than 40 on any one test or have an equivalent certificate. - Are a transfer student from an approved post-secondary institution with a GPA of 2.5 or above.
+• Are a graduate from an approved high school or academy with a grade point average (GPA) of at least 2.5.

+- Have a General Educational Development (GED) certificate with an average standard score of 50 on each of five tests and with a standard score of not less than 40 on any one test or have an equivalent certificate. - Received a minimum SAT score of 1500 or a minimum ACT score of 20.